Visa information

 • Medical certificate issued by a recognised state or private institution, showing that the person concerned does not suffer from a disease which may constitute a risk to public health (see here for an illustrative example)

-• Details of travel insurance, with a duration equal to, at minimum, that of the visa issued, covering the costs which may arise in case of repatriation for medical reasons, for urgent medical care and/or for emergency hospital care.
+• Travel insurance, with a duration equal to, at minimum, that of the visa issued, covering the costs which may arise in case of repatriation for medical reasons, for urgent medical care and/or for emergency hospital care.

 • A certificate issued by the Ministry of Sports and Culture relating to the scientific activities of the BSA.*